 Currently, Dominican authorities are conducting several high-profile corruption investigations relating to the activities of certain Brazilian companies in the energy, infrastructure and transportation sectors, which follow similar investigations conducted by Brazilian and U.S. authorities responsible for corruption and related investigations.
-Amongst other matters, the Dominican Procuraduría Especializada de Corrupción Administrativa (Special Corruption Public Prosecutor's Office, or PEPCA) is currently investigating corruption allegations made with respect to Odebrecht S.A. ("Odebrecht"), a prominent Brazilian construction company that was awarded a significant number of public works contracts in the Republic (including as a member of the consortium that was awarded the contract to construct the Punta Catalina thermal power plant), and Embraer S.A. ("Embraer"), a Brazilian aerospace conglomerate that produces commercial, military, executive and agricultural aircraft that was awarded a military supply contract in the Republic.
-Following Odebrecht's admission in December 2016 as part of its plea agreement with the U.S. Department of Justice that it made and caused to be made more than US\$92.0 million in corrupt payments to Government officials between 2001 and 2014, PEPCA initiated relevant investigations.
+Amongst other matters, the Dominican Procuraduría Especializada de Corrupción Administrativa (Special Corruption Public Prosecutor's Office) is currently investigating corruption allegations made with respect to Odebrecht S.A. ("Odebrecht"), a prominent Brazilian construction company that was awarded a significant number of public works contracts in the Republic (including as a member of the consortium that was awarded the contract to construct the Punta Catalina thermal power plant that is to be financed in part with the net proceeds from the sale of the new bonds), and Embraer S.A. ("Embraer"), a Brazilian aerospace conglomerate that produces commercial, military, executive and agricultural aircraft that was awarded a military supply contract in the Republic.
+Following Odebrecht's admission as part of its plea agreement in December 2016 with the U.S. Department of Justice that it made and caused to be made more than US\$92.0 million in corrupt payments to Government officials between 2001 and 2014, the Procuraduría Especializada de Corrupción Administrativa initiated relevant investigations.
 On March 16, 2017, the Procuraduría General de la República and Odebrecht entered into a leniency agreement in connection with these allegations.
 For further details on these investigations, see "The Dominican Republic-History, Government and Political Parties-Government."

-The outcome of such investigations, or any other potential high profile corruption proceeding, and the potential adverse impact on the ability of the relevant companies involved to comply with their obligations to the Government is uncertain.
+The potential outcome of such investigations, or any other potential high profile corruption proceeding, on the relevant companies, projects involved or Government officials is uncertain.
 The Republic cannot predict how long these or other corruption investigations may continue, whether these investigations will have negative effects or whether new allegations against Government officials or other companies with operations in the Republic will arise in the future.

-Allegations of or concerns about corruption activity, or actual or alleged violations of applicable anti-corruption, anti-bribery or similar laws and policies by governmental authorities, could materially and adversely impact the Republic's reputation, ability to attract foreign investment and access international financing, any or all of which could have a material and adverse effect on the Republic's economic growth and its ability to make payments on its debt, including the bonds.
+Allegations of or concerns about corruption activity, or actual or alleged violations of applicable anti-corruption, anti-bribery or anti-money laundering laws by governmental authorities, could materially and adversely impact the Republic's reputation, ability to attract foreign investment and access international financing, any or all of which could have a material and adverse effect on the Republic's economic growth and its ability to make payments on its debt obligations, including the bonds.